matrix-org/matrix.org/content/ecosystem/bridges/index.md

 +++
 title = "Bridges"
 weight = 2
+template = "ecosystem/bridges.html"
+extra.summary = """
+Bridges allow you to connect Matrix to a third-party platform, and interact seamlessly.
+"""
 +++

 An important idea in Matrix is *Interoperability*.
 This means that Matrix is open to exchanging data and messages with other platforms using an <a href="https://matrix.org/docs/spec">Open Standard</a>.
 We refer to the connection to other platforms as *bridging*.